-The winning of a prizefight is decided by a complex equation.
-Combining as it does the unquantifiable x and y’s of the scientific and the visceral, the physical and the emotional.
-Each aspect of a fighter’s make-up contributes to his equilibrium and the tipping point between winning and losing.
-These variables are infinite and even at a fight’s conclusion, the outcome can remain subjective and the underlying building blocks for success and failure only ever partially revealed.
+The winning of a prizefight is decided by a complex algorithm.
+Combining the unquantifiable x and y’s of the scientific and the visceral, the physical and the emotional.
+Each aspect of a fighter’s make-up contributes to that which he is and decides the tipping point between winning and losing.
+These variables are infinite and even at a fight’s conclusion, the outcome can remain subjective and the underlying building blocks for the triumph and disaster which befalls them is often only ever partially revealed.

 First published at www.BleacherReport.com

-One contest which left no doubt as to the winner was Kevin Mitchell‘s high-profile defeat to Australian - Michael Katsidis last year.
-Mitchell appeared to shrink physically in the glare of 14,000 supporters, the enormity of the event and, most crucially, the strength of body and will of Katsidis as soon as Mitchell felt the big left-hook.
+One contest which left no doubt as to the winner was Kevin Mitchell‘s high-profile defeat to Australian – Michael Katsidis last year.
+Mitchell appeared to shrink physically in the glare of 14,000 supporters, the enormity of the event and, most crucially, the strength of Katsidis’ big left-hook.

 There were those who predicted the outcome but the majority bought the theory that Katsidis would fall, as Khan nemesis Breidis Prescott had, to Mitchell’s speed and precise boxing skills.
 Katsidis, though a natural star on the small screen, does not read scripts.
 He’s typecast as the brave, come forward brawler but, as Mitchell discovered, he is far more than a one-dimensional ‘gate-keeper’.